 Looking to buy someone a cute gift at affordable prices?
 You can pick up jewellery, flowers, and souvenirs at these Hong Kong markets.

 There are endless options in Hong Kong if you want to have some outdoor fun.
-Say, you can chill at the best beaches in Hong Kong, conquer hiking trails, or visit the rescue animals at Holiday Farm.
+Say, you can chill at the best beaches in Hong Kong, conquer hiking trails, or get in touch with nature at family farms.
 But if you want to stay close to the city and have a classic outdoor shopping experience, these Hong Kong markets have all the colour and excitement you can imagine – affordable fashion, souvenirs, knick-knacks, and cute jewellery.
 Get ready to haggle for the best price!